linode/docs/docs/guides/platform/marketplace/deploy-cyberpanel-with-marketplace-apps/index.md

   name: Linode
 external_resources:
 - '[CyberPanel](https://docs.litespeedtech.com/cloud/images/cyberpanel/)'
+aliases: ['/guides/deploy-cyberpanel-with-marketplace-apps/']
 ---

 ## CyberPanel Marketplace App

 <!-- Intro paragraph describing the app and what it accomplishes -->
 CyberPanel is a next-generation hosting control panel, which provides a friendly user interface.

-The CyberPanel image provides a One-Click installer to automatically install OpenLiteSpeed, LSCache, WordPress, Prestashop, Joomla, Magento and git.
+The CyberPanel image provides a One-Click installer for OpenLiteSpeed, LSCache, WordPress, Prestashop, Joomla, Magento, and Git.
 It also automates the initial setup for components like Mail service and DNS, to reduce the time it takes to get set up for hosting.

 ### Deploy a CyberPanel Marketplace App